department-of-veterans-affairs/va.gov-team/products/ia-and-navigation/2023-generative-logged-in-research/qualitative-data-findings.md

 ### What do people have trouble finding on VA.gov?

 The Insights team analyzed up to 100 responses for the terms “Navigation”, “can’t find”, and “header”.
+These terms were selected by the Insights team for their likelihood of being indicative of having problems while logged in.

-We received many submissions expressing frustration about overall navigation or “can’t find what I came here for”, without details about what they were specifically trying to do.
+Many submissions express frustration about overall navigation or “can’t find what I came here for”, without details about what they were specifically trying to do.
 There was not an obvious pattern in the pages people were on when they submitted that type of feedback.

-When looking at more specific comments, the following categories emerged across all the terms we looked into:
+When looking at more specific comments, the following categories emerged across the terms we looked into:
 * Information related to disability claims, including:
 	* finding details about an existing claim
 	* understanding eligibility criteria